tomalrussell/nismod_teaching_kit/docs/lecture_14/Lecture_14.3.md

 climate change and rapidly changing regulation.
 Such complexities extend to all infrastructure systems.

-These issues are defined by [uncertainty]{.ul}.
+These issues are defined by [uncertainty].
 We can simply define uncertainty as a situation involving imperfect or unknown information about the past, present, or future events.
 For a decision-maker, uncertainty represents the gap between the best information available to